getsolus/solus-site.github.io/content/blog/2018-10-24-shiny-delights.md

 - Plasma Desktop Branding

 The above mentioned projects were considered the most likely initial candidates for migration as they're not intended to be distro agnostic (they're branding packages for our ISOs).
 I'll be working on getting tooling set up for tarball publishing and project pages soon.

+### Upcoming Hackfest

+We will be doing a hackfest this coming Saturday (October 27th, 2018) at 1400 UTC (10am Eastern Time, 5pm Helsinki).
+During this hackfest, Bryan will be working on improving the state of JACK support on Solus and I'll be working on the new indexer / tooling for the Help Center.

+{{<youtube "dIEs0j4reFk" >}}